-In June, the U.S. Bureau of Economic Analysis (BEA) will release the results of the 2023 annual update of the U.S. International Transactions Accounts (ITAs) and the U.S. International Investment Position (IIP) Accounts.
-Annual updates provide the opportunity to introduce standard updates, such as updated source data and seasonal factors, to maintain the international accounts and major improvements, such as those outlined in the BEA strategic plan.1 The improvements are generally of three major types: (1) statistical changes to introduce new and improved methodologies and to incorporate newly available and revised source data, (2) changes in definitions to portray more accurately the evolving U.S. economy and to provide consistent comparisons with data for other national economies, and (3) changes in presentations to reflect the definitional and statistical changes, where necessary, or to provide additional data or perspectives for users.
+In June, the Bureau of Economic Analysis (BEA) will release the results of the 2021 annual update of the U.S. International Transactions Accounts (ITAs) and the U.S. International Investment Position (IIP) Accounts.
+Annual updates provide the opportunity to introduce standard updates, such as updated source data and seasonal factors, to maintain the international accounts, and to implement major improvements, such as those outlined in the BEA strategic plan.1 The improvements are generally of three major types: (1) statistical changes to introduce new and improved methodologies and to incorporate newly available and revised source data, (2) changes in definitions to more accurately portray the evolving U.S. economy and to provide consistent comparisons with data for other national economies, and (3) changes in presentations to reflect the definitional and statistical changes, where necessary, or to provide additional data or perspectives for users.
 In addition, seasonally adjusted statistics are revised to reflect recalculated seasonal and trading-day adjustments.

-As in previous years, the annual update of the ITAs and IIP Accounts will incorporate newly available and revised source data for the preceding 3 years and for additional years for selected series and recalculated seasonal and trading-day adjustments for at least the preceding 5 years.2 With the June 2023 annual update, BEA will also incorporate (1) the results of the benchmark survey of insurance transactions by U.S. insurance companies with foreign persons and the benchmark survey of foreign direct investment in the United States.
+As in previous years, the annual update of the U.S. ITAs and IIP Accounts will incorporate newly available and revised source data for the preceding 3 years and for additional years for selected series and recalculated seasonal and trading-day adjustments for at least the preceding 5 years.2 With the June 2021 annual update, BEA will also incorporate the results of the benchmark survey of insurance transactions by U.S. insurance companies with foreign persons and the benchmark survey of foreign direct investment in the United States.
 The annual update of the ITAs will also incorporate new data on U.S. imports of aircraft that are delivered to U.S. air carriers at foreign airports without first entering the United States.

-This article provides an overview of the changes that will be incorporated with the June 2023 annual update.
-The U.S. International Economic Accounts: Concepts and Methods will also be updated in June 2023 accordingly.
-An article in the Survey of Current Business in July 2023 will provide additional details on the changes.
+This article provides an overview of the changes that will be incorporated in the June 2021 annual update.
+A July 2021 Survey of Current Business article will provide additional details on the changes.

-- See Bureau of Economic Analysis 2020 Strategic Plan on the BEA website.
+- See Bureau of Economic Analysis 2020 Strategic Plan on BEA's website.

-- For information on BEA's revision policy and on data sources and estimation methodologies, see U.S. International Economic Accounts: Concepts and Methods on the BEA website.
+- For information on BEA's revision policy and on data sources and estimation methodologies, see U.S. International Economic Accounts: Concepts and Methods on BEA's website.

-- See A Guide to BEA's Direct Investment Surveys and A Guide to BEA's Services Surveys on BEA's website.
+- For more information, see A Guide to BEA's Direct Investment Surveys and A Guide to BEA's Services Surveys on BEA's website.

-- The benchmark survey data are also the source of BEA's statistics on the activities of U.S. multinational enterprises, which are available on the BEA website.
+- The benchmark survey data are also the source of BEA's statistics on the U.S. activities of foreign multinational enterprises for 2017.
+These statistics are available on BEA's website.